cap-js/docs/guides/deployment/to-cf.md

 For **multitenant applications**, you have to subscribe a tenant first.
 The application is accessible via a tenant-specific App Router URL after subscription.

 ::: info SaaS Extensibility
-Share the above App-Router URL with SaaS consumers for logging in as extension developers using `cds login` or other [extensibility-related commands](https://cap.cloud.sap/docs/guides/extensibility/customization#prep-as-operator).
+Share the generic App-Router URL with SaaS consumers for logging in as extension developers using `cds login` or other [extensibility-related commands](../extensibility/customization#prep-as-operator).
 :::

 ::: tip No index page and SAP Fiori preview in the cloud